inodb/snakemake-parallel-bwa/README.md

 # Install
 * Change the path to the location of ``sbatch_job`` in  ``Snakefile-sbatch.py``
 * Change the location of Picard tools in ``Snakefile``.
+* Set the proper parameters in the schedule() class for your sbatch account and partition names

 # Test
 ```